 The statue of Italy’s great composer Verdi donated by New York’s Italian-American community was inaugurated at Verdi Square (Broadway & 72nd Street) in 1906 to marching bands, choruses, and over 10,000 participants.
 The Verdi Square Festival, an annual September series of three free one hour outdoor concerts, has been bringing great music back to Verdi Square since 2006.
 Conceived of and managed by volunteer Upper West Side music lovers in partnership with the New York City Department of Parks & Recreation, the Festival always includes a concert with selections from Verdi Operas.
-Programs also have included Jazz, American Musical Theater, Klezmer, and Bluegrass, and this year, a Jug Band.
+Programs also have included Jazz, American Musical Theater, Klezmer, Bluegrass, and Jug Band.

 The Festival’s modest annual budget covers artists’ fees and expenses, sound equipment rentals, videography, printing, and website maintenance.
 The Department of Parks and Recreation provides concert seating, stage platforms, and manpower for set-up, demobilization, and security.
 The Festival is entirely volunteer managed.
 There are no administrative or fund-raising overheads.
 Verdi Square Festival Corp. is an IRS designated 501(c)3.
 Tax-deductible contributions are the Festival’s sole source of support.
 Contributions in any amount are gratefully received and may be made online or by mail.